Skip to main content

 1. There is nothing God asks that isn’t morally superior.

 “If after serving God wholeheartedly, I got to the end of my life and found out there is no God, I would have lived a good life anyway.”
-Sam Adeyemi once noted.
-And I agree.
+(Sam Adeyemi, loose quote).

 2. Our mission is to become love.